 - Pour the filling into the prebaked pie crust.1 9-inch refrigerated pie crust

-- Press a piece of plastic to the surface of the pudding and allow the pie to cool slightly while you make the meringue.
+- Press a piece of plastic to the surface of the pudding and set the pie aside while you make the meringue.

 - Preheat the oven to 350°F.

-- Add the egg whites and cream of tartar to the bowl of a stand mixer fitted with the whisk attachment.
-Whip on high until stiff peaks form.3 egg whites, 1 teaspoon cream of tartar
+- Add the egg whites and cream of tartar to the bowl of a stand mixer fitted with the whisk attachment.3 egg whites, 1 teaspoon cream of tartar

 - Slowly stream in the sugar and whip until the meringue is shiny.¼ cup granulated sugar

-- Allow the pie to cool and set up for at least one hour.
+- Allow the pie to cool and set up for at least one hour before slicing.

 Notes